blockful-io/erc165-example/README.md

 ![Blockful logo](https://avatars.githubusercontent.com/u/107982496?s=200&v=4)

-# erc-165
+# erc165
 > Additional information or tagline

-erc-165 facilitates getting the interfaceId from the ABI of a given smart contract.
+erc165 package facilitates getting the interfaceId from the ABI of a given smart contract.

 ### Initial Configuration